Funelas/GCP-Object-Locking-V2/README.md

 - Check that all environment variables are correctly set
 - Make sure both servers are running on the specified ports

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-[Add your license information here]